Hello from LiveChat for Developers

 So far LiveChat was building a sophisticated space shuttle, that brought many businesses to the moon.
 As for now, we’d love to see you building your own spacecrafts, shuttles and satellites with LiveChat!

 There is so much more I’d like to tell you!
-Stay tuned, LiveChat Team is working hard to bring a brand new developer experience to the table.
+Stay tuned, LiveChat for Developers Team is working hard to bring a brand new developer experience to the table.

 PS: If you have any questions, insights or feedback – please fire away at firstname.lastname@example.org or find me on Twitter.